 Require user input using the Prompt block in your playbook

-Use a Prompt block in your playbook to send a message to a user or group that they must acknowledge.
+Use a Prompt block in your playbook to send a message to a user or group that they must acknowledge, either to continue running a playbook or to enter required information.

 To configure a prompt, perform the following tasks: